dgamboa/xplore/README.md

 # Xplore

-## Xplore is a way to plan and track your web browsing-based learning
+## A way to plan and track your web browsing-based learning

 There are two sets of mockups.
 First I created hand-drawn mockups of the primary parts of the application.
 Those live [here](http://dgamboa.com/xplore/mockup/mockup.html).